intel/scikit-learn-intelex/doc/sources/quick-start.rst

       - Intel® GPU drivers

-.. tip:: Intel(R) processors provide better performance then other CPUs.
+.. tip:: Intel(R) processors provide better performance than other CPUs.
 Read more about hardware comparison in our :ref:`blogs <blogs>`.

 Software Requirements